DISL-Lab/disl-lab.github.io/_pages/publications.md

       <span style="color: #1a73e8; font-weight: bold;">(with Amazon)</span>
     </p>
     <p style="font-size: 0.9rem; margin-bottom: 0.2rem; color:rgb(2, 4, 6); font-style: italic">
-     In Annual Conference of the North American Chapter of the Association for Computational Linguistics (Top Conference, Main), 2024
+     In Annual Conference of the North American Chapter of the Association for Computational Linguistics (Main), 2024
     </p>
     <div style="font-size: 0.8rem; color: #555; margin-top: 0.0rem;">
     [<a href="#" style="text-decoration: none; color: #1a73e8;">PDF</a>]